elter-prj/elter-data-node/README.md

 `make build`

 This will build the base SOS image using Docker, and the database and the versioned SOS instances using `docker-compose.yml`.
-After changing the `Dockerfile` of any image, it is necessary to call `make deploy` to incorporate the changes.
+After changing the `Dockerfile` of any image, or any of the files copied to the images, it is necessary to call `make deploy` to incorporate the changes.

 Once built, running containers can be created by using: